ArcticMC/Scenarios/descriptions.md

 ### Training Rabbits (H)
 > Everybody will start with Jump Boost 2.
 Every time a player gets a kill, their Jump Boost tier will increase by 1.
 Fall damage will be off.

+### Trick Or Treat (L)
+> Every 7 minutes, players that are alive in the game will receive a pumpkin.
+By right clicking on this pumpkin it can provide you with a treat or with a trick.

 ### Triple Ores (L, not comb.)
 > Instead of 1 ore dropping when you mine it, 3 will be dropped of that ore.